kukwuka/testAPI/readme.md

 The type of feild 'answer'  must list.

-if type of question is "one_answer" , the 'answer_choosed' must be integer and must be from test answer , otherwide will not accept your answer.
+if type of question is "one_answer" , the 'answer_choosed' must be integer and  must be include test answer , otherwise will not accept your answer.

-if type of question is "many_answers" , the 'answer_choosed' must be list od integer and must be from test answer , otherwide will not accept your answer.
+if type of question is "many_answers" , the 'answer_choosed' must be list od integer and must be include test answer , otherwise will not accept your answer.

 ## Information about answers